-Conveyancing is the transfer of ownership of any property or real estate from one person to another.
-Conveyancing not only applies to those purchasing or selling properties, but can also be the result of a gift or a devise by Will.
-The role of Easy Link Conveyancing is to ensure that a title is conveyed with minimum complication and peace of mind to the client.
+The transfer of ownership of any property or real estate from one person to another is known as conveyancing.
+Conveyancing can be the outcome of a gift or a devise by Will, as well as the purchase or sale of a property.
+Easy Link Conveyancing’s duty is to guarantee that a title is delivered with little hassle and client peace of mind.

-Prior to Settlement, Easy Link Conveyancing will undertake an adjustment of rates and outgoings to the property from the date of settlement.
+Prior to Settlement, Easy Link Conveyancing will modify the property’s rates and outgoings as of the Settlement Date.

-The Section 32 is a document provided by the seller of real estate (vendor) to an intending purchaser.
-Its name comes from Section 32 of the Sale of Land Act, which requires a vendor to provide certain information to a purchaser BEFORE a contract of sale is signed.
+The Section 32 is a document that the vendor (the seller of the real estate) gives to the prospective buyer.
+Its name is derived from Section 32 of the Sale of Land Act, which mandates that a seller must disclose specific information to a buyer PRIOR TO the execution of a contract of sale.

-A vendor cannot rely absolutely on the release of deposit because a purchaser can always object to its release.
-However if a purchaser is willing to release the deposit, the vendor may achieve this by providing particulars of monies owed to satisfy a purchaser that even if the deposit is released the vendor can dis-charge all loans and hand over clear title at settlement.
+A vendor cannot rely entirely on deposit release since a purchaser might always oppose to its release.
+If a purchaser is ready to release the deposit, the seller may do so by providing specifics of money due to reassure the purchaser that even if the deposit is released, the vendor can discharge all loans and pass over clear ownership at settlement.